-Are you having problems opening a 0 file or just wondering what they contain?
-We explain what these files are used for and show you software that we know can open or otherwise handle your files.
+Are you having problems opening a 0 file or are you simply curious about its contents?
+We're here to explain the properties of these files and provide you with software that can open or handle your 0 files.

 What is a 0 file?

 Files that contain the .0 file extension are created by the DoubleSpace disk compression application that was supplied with the MS-DOS operating system, versions 6.0 and later.
 The DoubleSpace application was created to increase the amount of information a user could save to a hard drive or a disk.
 When the information is compressed with this application, the .0 file extension is created.

 The .0 extension is also given to files created with the Hacha archive splitting software application.
 When an archive file is split into smaller volumes using the Hacha software, the application assigns a series of numbers corresponding to each archive volume.
 The .0 extension is given to the first volume in the series and would appear as filename.zip.0.

 Important: Different programs may use files with the 0 file extension for different purposes, so unless you are sure which format your 0 file is, you may need to try a few different programs.

 While we have not verified the apps ourselves yet, our users have suggested ten different 0 openers which you will find listed below.